 One of the main adjustments the bbc_style() function makes is bumping up the font size to help with legibility, especially when plots made with the bbplot package are viewed on smaller mobile devices.
 The code first formats the title (with plot.title) using Helvetica 28-point bold font in a nearly black color (the hex code #222222).
 The subtitle (plot.subtitle) is 22-point Helvetica.

 The bbc_style() code also adds some spacing between the title and subtitle with the margin() function, specifying the value in points for the top (9), right (0), bottom (9), and left (0) sides.
-Finally, the element_blank() function removes the default caption (set through the plot.caption argument), “Data from palmer penguins package.”
+Finally, the element_blank() function removes the default caption (set through the caption argument in the labs() function), “Data from palmer penguins package.”
 (As mentioned earlier, the finalise_plot() function in the bbplot package adds elements, including an updated caption and the BBC logo, to the bottom of the plots.)
 Figure 3-3 shows these changes.

 [F03003.pdf]